MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

     - Automatically onboards Linux machines to Defender for Endpoint in the selected subscriptions.
     - Detects any previous installations of Defender for Endpoint, and reconfigures them to integrate with Defender for Cloud.

-Use the [Defender for Servers deployment status workbook](https://github.com/Azure/Microsoft-Defender-for-Cloud/tree/main/Workbooks/Defender%20for%20Servers%20Deployment%20Status) to verify installation and deployment status of Defender for Endpoint on a Linux machine.
+Use the [Defender for Servers deployment status workbook](https://github.com/Azure/Microsoft-Defender-for-Cloud/tree/main/Workbooks/Defender%20for%20Servers%20Deployment%20Status).
+Among other things in this workbook, you can verify installation and deployment status of Defender for Endpoint on a Linux machine.